acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 ## Threeven

-If you don't have Acorn installed and you want to follow along, check out the [Getting Started guide](/docs/getting-started/).
+If you don't have Acorn installed and you want to follow along, check out the [installation guide](/docs/get-acorn/).

 Open up a new Acorn file and type this in.